Folium Systems

 Route comparison

-Compare provider APIs, open-source models, local runtimes, private endpoints, RAG, agents, and deterministic automation.
+Compare provider APIs, open-source models, local runtimes, private endpoints, controlled retrieval, agents, and deterministic automation.

 03